sarnold/meta-small-arm-extra/README.rst

 is mainly on the oe-morty-test branch, but will migrate to the main branches soon.

-Follow the "repo init, repo sync" process on the 'manifest page`_ for the test branch and cd into the oe-core directory, then source the oe-init-build-env file to create the build directory.
+Follow the "repo init, repo sync" process on the `manifest page`_ for the morty branch and cd into the poky/oe-core directory, then source the oe-init-build-env file to create the build directory.

 Before you edit the default conf files, make sure to:

-* in meta-small-arm-extra/conf, copy local.conf.boundary and bblayers.conf.boundary
+* in meta-small-arm-extra/conf, copy local.conf.xxx and bblayers.conf.xxx
   to your fresh build-dir/conf directory as local.conf and bblayers.conf
 * edit local.conf and set the paths for downloads, cache, and persistent dirs